KKWN: Ownership

 In June 2006, a deal was reached for the then-KZPH to be acquired by Cherry Creek Media from Fisher Radio Regional Group as part of a 24-station deal with a total reported sale price of $33.3 million.

+Effective June 17, 2022, Cherry Creek Media sold KKWN as part of a 42 station/21 translator package to Townsquare Media for $18.75 million.